Lybecker/k8s-friendly-aspnetcore/readme.md

  - Health endpoint for probes - used for warmup process and to determind if process is responsive
  - Graceful shutdown with SIGTERM and SIGKILL - giving the application time to cleanup connections etc.

-# Install on Kubernetes cluster
+# Test on Kubernetes cluster
 Assuming you have a cluster, kubectl and [helm](https://helm.sh) configured.

 1. Clone this repository